maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-Upon receiving a request to update an existing registered service instance, the service will access and validate the provided Instance fields, and depending on a successful outcome, will persist the data in its database.
+Upon receiving a request to update an existing registered service instance, the MSR will access and validate the provided Instance fields, and depending on a successful outcome, will persist the data in its database.
 If an error occurs while persisting the provided Instance object, the service will make that clear in the response generated.